avanoldenbarneveld/personal-website/src/content/blog/my-first-full-pc-build.md

 ---
-title: "My First Full PC Build"
+title: "Designing My First PC: Structure, Choices, and Longevity"
 pubDate: "2025-09-01"
 description: "A detailed look at how I approached my first full PC build: setting goals, balancing trade-offs, and making the most of a tight budget to create a machine that feels truly mine."
 draft: false